RaiderKnight/LPMods/README.md

-Path=""             // no need to provide it Description=""      // 500 character max - Do &#xD; for changing line LatestUpdate=""     // Latest update: Day-Month-Years ModRequireMods=""   // Does your mod require any mods: Separate each mod with &#xD; Ex: -LifePlay 5.0&#xD;-nt_OtherMods Depends=""          // Does your mod require any mods: Same but without styling ex: nt_OtherMods, gg_SpecialMod,...
+Path=""             // no need to provide it Description=""      // 500 character max - Do &#xD; for changing line LatestUpdate=""     // Latest update: Day-Month-Years ModRequireMods=""   // Does your mod require any mods: Separate each mod with a comma Ex: LifePlay 5.0,nt_OtherMods,...
-Msg=""              // Will throw a popup message **Optional ModderN=""          // Your modder's name ModPatreon=""       // Your Patreon page url **Exclusive - Optional
+Depends=""          // Does your mod require a mod: Put only 1 mod Ex: nt_OtherMods - Optional Msg=""              // Will throw a popup message **Optional ModderN=""          // Your modder's name ModPatreon=""       // Your Patreon page url **Exclusive - Optional